gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The new `SetProperty` type follows this same pattern.

+### Kotlin upgraded to 1.2.0

+The version of Kotlin bundled with Gradle was changed from Kotlin 1.1.51 to Kotlin [1.2.0](http://kotlinlang.org/docs/reference/whatsnew12.html).

+The Kotlin 1.2.0 release contains breaking changes that might affect your build.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.